LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumChangelog.md

 Updated UnBlended - Really Blended Roads.
 Updated Legacy of the Dragonborn - Follower Room Patches.
 Updated Hall of Forgotten Patches.
+Updated A Clear Map of Skyrim and Other Worlds.

+New Lodgen, Texgen, Dyndolod outputs.

 ---